 Each nominee has consented to being named in this Proxy Statement as a nominee for Director and has agreed to serve as a Director of SGRP if elected.
 In the event that any nominee for election as Director should become unavailable to serve, it is intended that votes will be cast, pursuant to the enclosed proxy, for such substitute nominee as may be nominated by SGRP.
-Management has no present knowledge that any of the persons named will be unavailable to serve.
+Management has no present knowledge that any of the persons named will be unable to serve.
+However, Mr. Gilbert has indicated a desire to retire in 2013 and will give the Board sufficient time to find a new independent director.